-New technologies play a key role in the development of the open innovation business model, thanks to the characteristics of speed, pervasiveness, and effectiveness, which allow the diffusion of knowledge in all directions and optimize knowledge management.
+New technologies play a key role in developing the open innovation business model, thanks to the characteristics of speed, pervasiveness, and effectiveness, which allow the diffusion of knowledge in all directions and optimize knowledge management.

 Open innovation definition